General

 6. Is a License required to use CME Term SOFR?

-- A license is further required for any party wishing to access historical CME Term SOFR Reference Rates data via CME DataMine.
+• A license is further required for any party wishing to access historical CME Term SOFR Reference Rates information via CME DataMine.

-Please contact CME Group Data Sales to discuss and arrange appropriate data licensing.
+Please contact CME Group Data Sales to discuss and arrange appropriate licensing.

-7. How can CME Term SOFR be used today?
+7. How can CME Term SOFR be used?

-Category 1 – Use in the origination of Cash Market Financial Products.
+Category 1 – Use in Cash Market Financial Products.

 Typical Category 1 permitted use in Cash Market Financial Products include: